Help

 Details

 New York City’s congestion pricing program is offering one of the first real-world tests of a policy long discussed across the transportation field.
 Early data and outcomes are providing valuable insights into how congestion pricing can reduce traffic and generate revenue for transit investments.
-TRB will host a webinar on Tuesday, June 9, 2026 from 12:00 PM to 1:30 PM Eastern that will provide an overview of New York City's congestion pricing program, including how it was developed, modeled, and implemented.
-This webinar will highlight impacts on vehicle traffic in and around the congestion relief zone and how program revenues are supporting mass transit capital projects.
-Presenters will discuss the modeling tools and key variables used to forecast outcomes and compare projections with real-world results more than a year after implementation.
+TRB hosted a webinar on Tuesday, June 9, 2026 from 12:00 PM to 1:30 PM Eastern that provided an overview of New York City's congestion pricing program, including how it was developed, modeled, and implemented.
+This webinar highlighted impacts on vehicle traffic in and around the congestion relief zone and how program revenues are supporting mass transit capital projects.
+Presenters discussed the modeling tools and key variables used to forecast outcomes and compare projections with real-world results more than a year after implementation.

-This webinar is sponsored by TRB’s Standing Technical Committee on Economics, Finance and Investment Strategy.
+This webinar was sponsored by TRB’s Standing Technical Committee on Economics, Finance and Investment Strategy.

 Webinar agenda and presenters